The 33 Best Employee Benefits Packages and Perks for 2022

 A recent study found that creating a company culture that encourages volunteering can help boost employee morale, workplace atmosphere, and brand perception.
 This goes to show just how important it is to making volunteering accessible for staff.
 For example, here at Outback, our employees get a pre-determined number of paid volunteer days to use in support of the causes of their choice.
 They simply need to submit a request and secure approval.
 If you’re looking for ways to give back, check out our blog article: 15 Creative Volunteer Ideas to Help Your Team Make a Difference.

 Paid Sick Days and Paid Vacation Time

 While this might seem like a no-brainer, a staggering 32 million U.S. workers don’t get paid sick days.
 For organizations, this is an easy place to start for drastically improving the lives of your staff.
-Offering paid sick days and paid vacation days goes a long way in increasing your employees’ quality of life.
+Offering paid sick days, paid vacation days, or even unlimited PTO, goes a long way in increasing your employees’ quality of life.